 Variations & Substitutes

-- Starbucks drinks are usually made with syrups.
-You can use pineapple ginger syrup to substitute for the pineapple and ginger powder.
-Use 2 Tablespoons of the syrup for every cup of the drink you're making.
+- Substitute with syrup: Starbucks drinks are usually made with syrups.
+(This also helps with meal prep if you want to make the drink everyday.)
+You can use matcha syrup to replace the matcha powder and pineapple ginger syrup to substitute for the pineapple and fresh ginger.
+Use 2 Tablespoons of the syrup for every cup of the drink you're making (or to taste.)

-- If you're allergic to coconut, you can substitute with almond milk.
+- Alternative milks: If you're allergic to coconut, you can substitute with almond milk or a milk of your choice

 Step-By-Step Instructions